Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 a) Miller’s has the sounds of local artists every single night of the week.
 This famed restaurant gives you the option of late-night jazz and thrifty drink specials while staying true to the vintage charm.

 b) The Charlottesville Chamber Music Festival offers tickets and free concerts during September.
 Musical talents include a wide variety of orchestral musicians from a piano quartet to the sweet sounds of the cello.
-The festival is hosted by multiple locales and gives almost a tour-like experience.
+Multiple locales host the festival and give almost a tour-like experience.

 c) The Paramount Theater closed its doors in 1974, but the people of Charlottesville worked tirelessly to bring the theater to its grandeur days of glory.
 It was reopened in 2004, and today, the theater provides an eclectic lineup for all guests.

-a) Jackson, Mississippi Blues Trail Markers will submerge you in the history of blues in The City with Soul with a full list of stops you should make on your trail.
+a) Jackson, Mississippi Blues Trail Markers will submerge you in the history of blues, in The City with Soul, with a full list of stops that you should make on your trail.
 This list includes some of the most iconic Jackson landmarks such as Trumpet Records and the Edwards Hote.
 If you want to mix history with music, this is a great suggestion.

 b) Duling Hall makes listening to some of your favorite music easy with a central location, ample parking, and plenty of restaurants surrounding the venue.
 It’s also no surprise the events calendar is full of great shows to choose from as the hall has been named the top live music venue in Jackson, Mississippi.

-c) Iron Horse Grill will be one of the neatest spots in town you’ll come across.
+c) Iron Horse Grill is one of the neatest spots in town that you’ll come across.
 It boasts both an industrial and pub-like atmosphere with a lot of character and charm.
-This option truly gives you that one-stop feel by offering their guests a full menu, live music, craft cocktails, and even a museum paying tribute to Mississippi’s stamp on musical history.
+This option truly gives you that one-stop feel by offering its guests a full menu, live music, craft cocktails, and even a museum paying tribute to Mississippi’s stamp on musical history.

 b) The Ozark Mountain Music Festival is held at the Basin Park Hotel and features a mix of folk, bluegrass, and urban/American roots music.
 During the four-day festival, the vibe is “camping inside” with an up-close vantage point for all guests.

 a) Sun Studio is “the Birthplace of Rock ’n’ Roll” and home of Sam Phillips, the innovative music producer who took a chance and merged two musical styles.
-Some great artists walked its halls including Elvis Presley, B.B.
+Some of the greatest artists have walked its halls, and they include Elvis Presley, B.B.
 King, and Johnny Cash.

 b) Beale Street is the mecca of Memphis and boasts music venues, restaurants featuring live music, and even museums to captivate anyone’s attention.
 Some popular stops are the Rum Boogie Club, Memphis Rock ’n’ Soul Museum, and Alfred’s.